 Today, the Battle of Lexington is little spoken of, for as a nation we have forgotten our history.
 We have neglected the heroes of our freedom and liberty.
 But there was a time when this day was remembered and odes were written to commemorate the occasion.
 Paul Revere’s Ride and the Concord Hymn are two examples.
 (See Appendix, pages 75–88.)
 Our history books no longer tell the true story of Lexington, so we must.

-To hear more about the virtues of this Patriot Pastor, author of the Battle of Lexington book, please view this sermon by the late Dr. D. James Kennedy, Pastor, Coral Ridge Ministries, “Will the Church Forget?”
+To hear more about the virtues of this Patriot Pastor, author of The Battle of Lexington, please view this sermon by the late Dr. D. James Kennedy, Pastor, Coral Ridge Ministries, entitled “Will the Church Forget?”
 (Jump to 5:00 for commentary on Jonas Clark.)

 On the 233rd anniversary of the infamous Battle of Lexington (April 19, 2008) in Irvine, CA, Brad Dacus, President of Pacific Justice Institute, at its annual Celebration of Justice banquet.
 There publisher Jerry Nordskog (PJI Advisory Board) presented a signed copy of the book with Patriot Pastor Jonas Clark’s sermon to modern-day Black Regiment (Patriot Pastor) Ron Gleason of Grace Presbyterian Church (Yorba Linda, CA), who is also President of California Exodus, for his patriotism and commitment to Christ.